 YouTube is a great source of all types of paranormal videos.
 Search "Chris Moon telephone to the dead" or "Ghost Box" on YouTube for examples of EVP communication using Frank's Box and the generic Ghost Box.

 In 2012, an EVP appeared on YouTube suggested to be the "most horrific EVP ever recorded."
 The EVP goes on for 10 minutes with multiple layers.
-Read about what people have heard in the EVP after listening to it in the video below.
+The "horrific" stuff starts at about two minutes in.
 What do you hear?

-The Shadowlands Ghost Sounds Page offers an extensive collection of EVP recordings with quick explanations about where and how they were captured.
+The Shadowlands Ghostly Sounds Page offers an extensive collection of EVP recordings with quick explanations about where and how they were captured.
 Listen and see what you think.

 Listen to a series of electronic voice phenomena recordings from Spooky Southcoast in New Bedford.

 This EVP gallery offers several EVPs with brief explanations.
+Many are high quality and easy to hear.
 Headphones are highly recommended.

 The case of Italian Marcello Bacci is an interesting one.
 He used a radio with no electricity or tubes, but was able to communicate with the voices of spirits.
-View a full-length (subtitled) documentary about Bacci and his radio or learn more in the English language documentary film, The Afterlife Investigations: The Scole Experiments.
+View some subtitled communications between Bacci and his radio or learn more in the English language documentary film, The Afterlife Investigations: The Scole Experiments.

 The ASSAP gallery is a little different.
 In this gallery, you can listen to EVP experiments that show how logically occurring environmental sounds can be misinterpreted as EVPs.